 1. Philomena Begley

 Many know of Philomena Begley as the Irish Queen of Country, and one of her albums shares that esteemed title.
 For over 60 years, Begley has dominated the hearts of country music-loving fans on the island.

 Begley was born in Northern Ireland and worked in a factory until, on a dare, she decided to sing with a local band.
 In the late 1960s, the band broke into the Irish charts before Begley decided to go solo.

 Since then, Begley has performed with Porter Wagoner on the Grand Ole Opry in Nashville, Tennessee.
 Her musical talent also runs in the family, with her son Aiden Quinn following in her footsteps.

 2. Nathan Carter

-Though Nathan Carter was born outside of Ireland, he has become one of the country’s most treasured contemporary country singers.
-He often infuses traditional Irish instruments in his classic country tunes.
+Though Nathan Carter was born outside of Ireland, both his parents were from Northern Ireland.
+He has also become one of the country’s most treasured contemporary country singers, often infusing traditional Irish instruments in his classic country tunes.

 Carter fully immersed himself in music from an early age, competing in Irish music competitions.
 After developing a solo career in Liverpool and London, he turned his sights on Ireland.

 Today, Carter has had five number one albums, while his cover of “Wagon Wheel” was a huge commercial success.
 He has performed in front of Pope Francis in 2018 and headlined concerts for over 60,000 people in Dublin.